dojot/backstage/readme.md

 ## Proxy

-There is an endpoint the proxy, for for internal calls to dojot via api gateway (kong).
+There is an proxy endpoint for internal calls to dojot via api gateway (kong).
 It adds `Authorization: 'Bearer TOKEN'` to the request header based on the current session.

-To access the data via Proxy it is necessary to have executed the authentication flow of the keycloak, that is, to have a cookie with a valid session id in the backstage.
+To access the data via Proxy it is necessary to have executed the authentication flow of OAuth using OpenID via the keycloak, that is, to have a cookie with a valid session id in the backstage.

 For example, calling `<app.base.url>/backstage/v1/proxy/device` internally will be called `<app.internal.base.url>/device`.